sonic-net/SONiC/doc/event-mgmt-framework/event-mgmt-framework.md

 Through severity profile, operator can change severity of a particular event.
 And can also enable/disable a particular event.

-On bootup, event framework would create default event profile based on static_event_table.
+On bootup, event framework would create default event profile file based on the contents of static_event_map.
 By default, every event is enabled.
 The severity of event is decided by designer while adding the event.

-The default severity profile is stored at /etc/sonic/severity-profile/default.json
+The default severity profile is stored at /etc/sonic/severityprofile/default.json

 User can upload the default severity profile to a remote host.
 User can modify characteristics of certain events in the profile and can download it back to the switch.

 The updated profile will become custom severity profile.

-User can select any of the custom severity profiles under /etc/sonic/severity-profile/ using 'severity-profile' command.
+User can select any of the custom severity profiles under /etc/sonic/severityprofile/ using 'severity-profile' command.

-The framework will sanity check the user selected severity profile and merges it with static_event_table.
+The framework will sanity check the user selected severity profile and merges it with static_event_map.

 The selected severity profile will be "active" after a reboot.

 To "remember" the selected custom profile across reboots, an internal symlink points to the selected custom profile.

-The event consumer will use the static_event_table map to decide whether to raise an event or not.
-If event is to be raised, static_event_table is again looked into for severity.
+The event consumer will use the static_event_map map to decide whether to raise an event or not.
+If event is to be raised, static_event_map is again looked into for severity.

 Upgrade hooks will be used to persist custom severity profiles.